ese-msc/introduction-to-python/README.md

 ESE students [access this repository on JupyterHub here](https://jhub.ese.ic.ac.uk/presessional/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fese-msc%2Fpython_exercises&urlpath=lab%2Ftree%2Fpython_exercises%2F&branch=main).

-**IMPORTANT:** Please note that we do guarantee your work is backed up.
+**IMPORTANT:** Please note that we do not guarantee your work is backed up.
 Therefore, we strongly recommend downloading the notebook at the end of each session.

 ### 2. Binder